 1 Pull free the weatherstrip from the flange on the "A" pillar, undo the retaining screw and withdraw the trim from the pillar.

-33.53 Rear seat backrest upper section retaining screw locations on Cabriolet models
+33.53 Rear seat backrest upper section retaining screw locations on Cabriolet models belt and anchor through the trim.
+Note that it is necessary to remove a cover for access to

 34.20 "C" pillar trim removal (Estate models)